-Brattle principals Adoria Lim and Yvette Austin Smith recently authored the article “The unaccounted cost of accounting – sounding terms in purchase agreements,” published in the December 2015 issue of Financier Worldwide.
+Brattle Principal Adoria Lim recently coauthored the article “The unaccounted cost of accounting – sounding terms in purchase agreements,” published in the December 2015 issue of Financier Worldwide.

 The authors discuss primary sources of disagreements between merging and/or acquiring parties over the interpretation of “accounting sounding” terms in purchase agreements.
-Specifically, the imprecise use of accounting terms and references, such as “accounts payable,” which often result in disagreements, if not litigation, between parties.
+Specifically, the imprecise use of accounting-sounding terms and references, such as “accounts payable,” can often result in disagreements, if not litigation, between parties.

 The article is available for download below.